Skip to main content

 }'

-client_id: Azure AD client ID.
+client_id: Microsoft Entra ID client ID.

-client_secret: Azure AD client secret.
+client_secret: Microsoft Entra ID client secret.

 discovery: URI to OIDC discovery document of the identity provider.